 Taking Care of a Cast

-It's likely your child will complain that it feels itchy under his cast.
-That happens because oils that sit on his skin aren't washed away like normal.
+It's likely your child will complain that it feels itchy under their cast.
+That happens because oils that sit on their skin aren't washed away like normal.

 "Don't let kids stick anything down there," Matzkin says.
 "We've cut casts off and have found pennies, pencils, and other objects.
 If you stick something down there, you risk scratching the skin and can cause an infection."